 Brown bears and American black bears flourish in Lake Clark.
-This undeveloped, remote setting provides pristine natural habitat for both species, which are present in most non-glaciated areas of the park and preserve.
+This remote, mostly undeveloped setting provides pristine natural habitat for both species, which are present in most non-glaciated areas of the park and preserve.

 Bears are most numerous along the park's Cook Inlet coast where there is a concentrated abundance of food.
 This environment provides a rare and excellent opportunity to observe brown bears that gather in high numbers to feed.
 However, while black bears are present on the coast in similar numbers to brown bears, they are cautious of their larger cousins and thus are rarely seen.